JawwadHaider-11/OpenCV-Practice/README.md

 Chapter:4 (In this chapter i have practiced adding shapes and text to an image using opencv).

 Chapter:5 (In this cahpetr i have covered Warp Perspective using opencv)

+Chapter:6 (In this chspter i have practiced joining images using opencv)

+Chapter:7 (In this chapter i have practi cedd color detection and trackbars in opencv)